-Generally most museums are not regarded as beneficial for blind people, particularly because often objects are behind glass.
+Generally, most museums are not regarded as beneficial for blind people, particularly because often objects are behind glass.
 But it doesn’t have to be that way, and museums can be a fascinating experience.
 However, most exhibits will need some kind of adaptation to make them enjoyable for blind people.

 Why do blind people go to the museum?

 May not be as obvious as it sounds, but not always to enjoy an exhibit.
 Other reasons can be that it is a family activity, where the rest of the family can enjoy it and they can describe as much as possible to a blind family member.
-It can be a school field trip when the entire class is going, and the rest of the activities can be enjoyable for blind kids, the museum not necessarily.
+It can be a school field trip when the entire class is going, and the rest of the activities can be enjoyable for blind kids, but the museum not necessarily.
 Even if it doesn’t make sense for blind parents, it can be an enriching experience for their sighted kids.

-But most importantly because the museum has something to offer that is enjoyable even without eyesight.
+But most importantly the museum has something to offer that is enjoyable even without eyesight.
 This can be a tactile exhibit, an electronic audio description or a guided tour.

 Why aren’t museums more accessible for blind people?